-HORTOMALLAS horticulture net used to train eggplant, here during pruning.
+HORTOMALLAS trellis netting used as horticulture support net training eggplant, here during pruning.

 We have a study available that shows how mechanical stress from workers handling reduces crop yields by 8 to 10%.
 If you are interested in this study, please send us an e-mail and we will gladly forward it to you.
 If you would like to see trellis netting on video, please follow the link.

 HORTOMALLAS trellis netting will increase tomato production even under low tech greenhouses, by reducing mechanical transmission of diseases.

 In the double wall system of installing trellis netting it is important to note that the two sides of HORTOMALLAS net installed on each side of the plants´row must be slightly tightened at the bottom or foot of the plant.
 This is done since when the recently transplanted plant from the nursery tray into the soil or growing medium (in case of a hydroponic crop), needs a little bit of extra attention and support.
 As the plant grows upwards and thickens in order to support more weight the netting is allowed to open up and increase in distance as to support a wider and larger plant.More Pictures

 Double wall HORTOMALLAS system training tomatoes.
 The trellising net from both sides of the plant is tied at the foot of the young plant, so it will not lean over as it grows.